greener-group/progres/README.md

 ```

 3. Run `pip install progres`, which will also install [Biopython](https://biopython.org), [mmtf-python](https://github.com/rcsb/mmtf-python) and [einops](https://github.com/arogozhnikov/einops) if they are not already present.
-4. The first time you run the software the trained model and pre-embedded databases (~120 MB) will be downloaded to the package directory, which requires an internet connection.
+4. The first time you run the software the trained model and pre-embedded databases (~120 MB) will be downloaded to the package directory from [Zenodo](https://zenodo.org/record/7782088), which requires an internet connection.
+This can take a few minutes.

 ## Usage